Yakata-Net/NotifyCheckerForSurfaceDuo2/README.md

 For Surface Duo2)Display on Glance Bar what notifications not displayed.

 # How to install and usage.
+## Direct install.
+A-0.
+Export NotifyCheckerForSurfaceDuo2.apk
+(to 3)

+## Clone and build.
-0. Checkout or Clone The repository.
+B-0.
+Checkout or Clone The repository.

-1. Open the Project on Android Studio.
+B-1.
+Open the Project on Android Studio.
-2. Build .apk file.
+B-2.
+Build .apk file.

 ![f1](https://user-images.githubusercontent.com/117515489/210479498-8dc79ee1-9fd5-42f6-b2fb-84b44cc95ddb.png)

+## Install and setup.
 3. Install The app to your Surface Duo 2.

 (4 or 5)